UV GUIDE UK

 "How should I respond to this report?"

 2. If your own reptiles have developed photo-kerato-conjunctivitis, and you have reason to believe that this was due to your use of any UV lamp currently sold for reptiles, you may wish to write a case history.
 If so, we suggest that you send one copy to us, and one to the contact address for the company who manufactured your lamp.
 (This can usually be found on the company's website.)
 Please include your name and address in your report, although we will keep this completely confidential.
 We also suggest you inform your veterinary surgeon, and the store where you purchased the lamp.
 We believe that this is important, as it will help prevent further cases.
 Many veterinary surgeons will not have seen a reptile with photo-kerato-conjunctivitis before, and will be interested to hear of the report.
 Pet stores may also be glad to know about it.
-We have already been told that some stores have withdrawn the "problem" lamps from sale once they learned of the situation.

 We have not tested every lamp of every brand in the world - nor can we hope to, nor should we have to!
 We are not in the pet reptile lighting industry!
 We hope our findings are helpful, however.
 We are endeavouring to test new lamps from major companies but we still have a number of new products awaiting testing.
 If you buy a new lamp, read all the accompanying data carefully.
 Always follow the manufacturers' instructions and double check your distances, temperatures at the basking spot, and provision of shade.
 And above all... observe your reptile and his response to the lamp.

-© 2007 UVGuide.co.uk
+© 2009 UVGuide.co.uk